chloesuwignjo/calorie-predictor/README.md

 # Framing a Prediction Problem

-Building upon our hypothesis tests, our objective is to **predict the number of steps** required for a recipe using various features from our dataset like preparation time (`minutes`), the number of ingredients (`n_ingredients`), and ingredient‐presence indicators (for example, sugar, flour, etc.).
+Building upon our hypothesis tests, our objective is to **predict the number of steps** (the response variable) required for a recipe using various features from our dataset like preparation time (`minutes`), the number of ingredients (`n_ingredients`), and ingredient‐presence indicators (for example, sugar, flour, etc.).
 This prediction problem is a regression problem since our model is predicting a continuous numeric value.

 We use Root Mean Squared Error (RMSE) to measure how far our predictions are from the actual values.
 RMSE is an appropriate measure because we care about the average magnitude of the prediction error (in terms of steps).
 This makes it easier for us to directly compare how off our prediction is on average from the actual values.
+For example, if a recipe has 10 steps, our model will predict the RMSE in the same units as the response variable (number of steps) which is preferable for its ease and clarity when comparing the predicted and actual value.

 ---